 The Department’s multimedia laboratory is located in Dunham Hall 1014, and is equipped with 16 iMac intel-based G5’s running System X. The room is a “smart classroom,” featuring A-V equipment (Elmo, video, audio, computer, etc.) tied into an overhead digital projector.
 The lab’s computers are replaced on a 3–to-4-year rotation, with annual software upgrades.
 The computers are equipped with software such as: Microsoft Office (Word, PowerPoint, Excel and Entourage); Macromedia MX (Dreamweaver, Fireworks, Flash, FreeHand); Adobe CS (PhotoShop, ImageReady, Illustrator, InDesign, GoLive); QuarkXPress; Final Draft; Final Draft A-V; Safari; Explorer; Firefox; i-movie; i-DVD; i-Photo; Sound Studio; Pro Tools; Mac OS-X PDF maker; and Acrobat Reader.

-The department’s engineers, Wayne Mills and Mike Cathey, do an excellent job of maintaining the equipment, doing repairs to keep units in use and maintaining security of the area and equipment.
-They are also an integral part of the instruction process, providing hands-on tips and help for the students.
-To learn more about our engineers or to contact them, check out their bios in the "Faculty &Staff” page.
+The department’s engineers, Wayne Mills and Mike Cathey, maintainin the equipment, do repairs to keep units in use and maintaining security of the area and equipment.